ramate-io/cite/tests/helper-macro-git/helper-macro-git/DOC-4.md

-I am now adding things.
+I am now adding some things.
-All
+All of which
-of
+of these
-these things
+some things
-will be
+will invariably be
-changed
+changed in time.